 - We participate in CHWMEG independent auditing at a cross section of facilities on an annual basis.
-This covers roughly 10% of our facilities annually. - There is an EH&S Self-Assessment in place with a questionnaire for all Republic Services lines of business (LOBs) to utilize in a self-evaluation process.
+This covers roughly 10% of our landfills annually.
+CHWMEG, Inc. is a non-profit trade association comprised of manufacturing and other "industrial" companies interested in efficiently managing the waste management aspects of their environmental stewardship programs.
+One aspect of CHWMEG, Inc. includes conducting comprehensive, independent reviews of commercial facilities that treat, store, dispose, recycle, or transport waste.
+The facilities included in the CHWMEG facility review program are selected by the members, and the evaluations are performed according to a standard protocol by independent and experienced environmental firms under contract to CHWMEG, Inc. The cost of the facility review reports is shared by the member companies. - There is an EH&S Self-Assessment in place with a questionnaire for all Republic Services lines of business (LOBs) to utilize in a self-evaluation process.
 The assessment covers internal controls, safety and environmental compliance standards.
-The site evaluations are reviewed by the responsible Area Environmental and Safety Managers.
-All Republic Services locations received the 2016 EHS Self-Assessment.
+The site evaluations are reviewed by the responsible Area Environmental and Area Safety Managers.
+All Republic Services locations received the 2017 EHS Self-Assessment.